How to Become a Locksmith in Delaware in 2026 (No License Required)

 Corporation: Usually overkill for a solo locksmith, but some people prefer the structure.

-Trade Name/DBA Registration
+Trade Name / DBA Registration

-New as of February 2, 2026: Delaware moved DBA registration from county offices to a statewide system through the Division of Revenue.
-It costs $25 and is now done entirely online through Delaware One Stop.
+Delaware has moved DBA registration to a statewide system through the Division of Revenue.
+It costs $25 and is done online through Delaware One Stop.
+You do not need to renew it.
+Once it is registered, it stays active as long as your business license is current.

 Step 4: Get Insurance